sergej2705/slate/source/includes/_orders.md

 | Failed      | N                 | An exception occured while processing the order.
 Additional information maybe found via the StatusHistory |
 | Test        | Y                 | The order is for testing purposes and won't be charged or physically produced |
 | Canceled    | Y                 | The order is canceled and won't be processed any further |

+## Subresources

+Subresources only 'live' within their parent `order` resource.

 ### StatusEntry